JereKuusela/valheim-upgrade_world/README.md

 ## Adding locations

-1. Runs a modified genloc command which allows redistributing unplaced locations to already generated areas.
+1. Runs a modified genloc command which allows redistributing not spawned locations to already generated areas.
 2. Skip zones that didn't get a new location.
-3. For each redistributed location, destroy everything within the location exterior radius and place the location to the world.
+3. For each redistributed location, destroy everything within the location exterior radius and spawn the location to the world.

 ## Resetting chests